tokio-rs/website/content/blog/2021-05-14-inventing-the-service-trait.md

 }
 ```

-We can now compose our three handlers together:
+Your users can now compose their handler with the two handlers your framework
+provides:

 ```rust
 JsonContentType {